 Phone: 080-2245718, 6664501

 SPAR is another active organisation which pioneered many ham radio popularization activities.
-Name of its journal is “Zero-Beat”.
+The name of its journal is “Zero-Beat”.

 Society for the Promotion of Amateur Radio,